Goldinteractive/Sackmesser/README.md

 The variable name is `ASSET_HASH_TEMPLATE_REPLACE_PATH`.
 It can be a file or a directory.
 But the replacement will be performed only on text files - so no binary files will be transformed.

+### Favicons

+Based on `frontend/_public/assets/img/favicons/source.png` the different sizes for favicons will be generated.
+Make sure the source has a dimension of `512px × 512px`.
+The output can be found in `frontend/_public/generated/favicons`.

+### Icons

+All `.svg` files in `frontend/_public/assets/img/icons` will be processed.
+Firstly SVGs are optimized using `svgo`.
+Afterwards all files will be put into one file and a meta information file is being generated.

 ### Load special resources

 Currently these file types are handled and can be used as resources: